--:--

 Github flow:

-- This method is faster than Gitflow, with only one main branch and feature, hot-fix branches.
-The main branch will be the primary branch and everyone works around it.
+• This is faster than Gitflow.
+It usually has one main branch plus feature and hot-fix branches, and everyone works around main.

 Pros and Cons: